gilliss/gilliss.github.io/_posts/2018-04-18-root-th1d-getarray.markdown

 What is `fNcells`?
 We know its value is the number of user-set bins plus two.
 This is consistent with the [comment near its declaration][root-th1-fncells], "number of bins(1D) ... +U/Overflows," which reveals that the two extra bins are for under- and overflow data.

-So, we've established that `GetArray()` returns both the middling, and the under- and overflow bins.
+So, we've established that `GetArray()` returns `fArray` which includes both the middling, and the under- and overflow bins.

 # What's in fArray?